d-andres/jdbc-worldapp/README.md

-# jdbc-worldapp

-# JUMP Program Assignment
+# JDBC WorldApp - JUMP Program Assignment
 This project was an assignment given by Cognixia's training program in order to improve my skill and understanding in Java Database Connectivity.
+The program uses a simple command-line UI to interact with records on a MySQL database.

 ## Requirements
 Create a database called "WorldApp" for the following ER Diagram using the Data Access Object pattern.